tip-org/tools-paper/paper.md

 predicate calculus, and then we obtain the minimal model which describes at which types we need to make ground typed clones of definitions.
 The clauses added for definitions make sure that all its dependencies are copied.
-For the `map` function in the introduction, some of the rules will be:
+For the `map` function in, some of the rules will be:

     map(a,b) -> cons(a)
     map(a,b) -> cons(b)